-Caring from someone with long-term illness, mental health issues, disability, or old age, can be demanding.
+Caring from someone can be demanding.
 The Health and Social Care Partnership may be able to help by providing a period of respite, or short break.

 - a temporary place in residential accommodation